craighurley/dotfiles/README.md

     ~/Projects/dotfiles/.brew_install
     ```

-1. Run the following command to do everything.  _Note: you will be prompted for your password a number of times during script execution._
+1. Run the following command to do everything.

     ```sh
     ~/Projects/dotfiles/bootstrap.sh
     ```

+    Notes:

+    - you will be prompted for your password a number of times during script execution.
+    - `pyenv` is _currently_ pinned to version `1.2.11` to workaround [this issue](https://github.com/pyenv/pyenv/issues/1066).

     Essentially, `bootstrap.sh` executes the following commands: